 The Causes of marine auxiliary engines hunting problems, encountered during operation.

-1) The engine is cold and leads to uneven combustion.
-This can be caused by forgetting to put the engine on pre-heating after stopping last time.
+1) The engine is cold and leads to uneven combustion; it may cause when forgot to put the engine on pre-heating after stopping last time.
 Check for the engine temperature before starting, it should maintain 35-40C.
 Check the Golden book ( manufacturer manual)

-2) The tachometer or its wire may be out of order.
-They may be rubbing, or the pin might have turned round and is about to give in.
+2) The tachometer or its wire may be out of order; They may be rubbing, or the pin might have turned around and is about to give in.
 Try lubricating the wire, or changing the tachometer.

-4) Some fuel injectors getting stuck and firing intermittently.
-This might happen in engines which are run on Heavy fuel oil.
-These engines are supposed to be changed over to diesel oil for approximately half an hour before stopping.
-The half an hour figure is only a rough guide line, practically the purpose is to flush the pipe lines.
+4) Some fuel injectors getting stuck and firing intermittently; This might happen in engines which are run on Heavy fuel oil.
+These engines are supposed to change over to diesel oil for approximately half an hour before stopping.
+The half an hour figure is only a rough guideline, practically the purpose is to flush the pipelines.

-5) Faulty governor;the governor oil is supposed to be removed and spaces flushed with clean kerosene, before filling up with oil again.
+5) Faulty governor; the governor oil is supposed to be removed and spaces flush with clean kerosene, before filling up with oil again.
 Sometimes the pilot valves have some sludge stuck and hence the hunting.

 Introduction to Marine Engineering: by D.A.
 Taylor